 After lunch, we head over to the west side of the island on a scenic three-hour drive over the mountains, through old growth forests, and by scenic lakes.
 We stop at the stunning Cathedral Grove on the way.
 Here we are immersed in towering stands of Douglas fir trees, some of which are over 800 years old!
 Some of the largest trees here are more than 30 feet in circumference and will surely leave you in awe.
 After spending time admiring these massive trees, we continue to Tofino, arriving in the late afternoon.

 One of the most beautiful places on Vancouver Island, Tofino is situated at the end of the Esowista Peninsula on the Clayoquot Sound.
-We arrive and check into our hotel, perched above the Tofino inlet with fabulous views of the water.
+We arrive and check into our hotel, located on a beautiful beach with stunning sunsets.

 Sat., Sept.
 6 Whales & Bears | Ucluelet